 Our visit, with a Malawian friend, gave us the inspiration to help the communities in this area and our focus was on providing a clean, safe and reliable source of water.

-Our first project was to provide safe water.
 Thanks to the generosity of the local people of the Cheddar Valley area and Crook Peak Parishes, the installation of a water pump was completed in November 2011 .

 The links with this rural area of Malawi will be maintained so that support can be provided where and when it is needed in Zuwayumo and district.